nlpcloud/nlpcloud-js/README.md

 # Node.js Client For NLP Cloud

-This is a Node.js client for the [NLP Cloud](https://nlpcloud.io) API.
+This is the Node.js client for the [NLP Cloud](https://nlpcloud.io) API.
 See the [documentation](https://docs.nlpcloud.io) for more details.

 NLP Cloud serves high performance pre-trained for NER, sentiment-analysis, classification, summarization, text generation, question answering, machine translation, language detection, tokenization, lemmatization, POS tagging, and dependency parsing.
 It is ready for production, served through a REST API.